hassanejazpvt/mvp/README.md

 **Endpoint:** `GET /api/groups`
 **Description:**
--- Get all groups
+-- Get all groups for the current user --

 **Endpoint:** `POST /api/groups`
 **Description:**
--- Create group
+-- Create group for the current user --
 **Payload:**
 ```json
 {